 Herceptin shows a positive response (as measured by red fluorescence) over 12 hours in BT-474 cells.
 IgG isotype used as a negative control.

-of inernalization with images and movies for visual confirmations
+of internalization with images and movies for visual confirmations

 paired with mix-and-read protocols for efficient testing of antibody panels